rwokano/CleaningDataProject/CodeBook.md

 ## Code Walk-Through
   The original data set obtained as part of the assignment contained approximately 560 columns of observations.
 This data was broken up into two sets.
 Test data and Training data.
-  >(For a full description of the raw dataset, I refer you to the documentation that was provided with it in the zip file.
-The Readme.txt and Features.txt explain the organization of the data in complete detail.)
+  >For a full description of the raw dataset, I refer you to the documentation that was provided with it in the zip file.
+The Readme.txt and Features.txt explain the organization of the data in complete detail.
+### Requirements
+* The code requires the plyr library
+* It is presumed that the downloaded zipped datafiles reside in the same directory as the run_analysis.R script
+* It is also presumed that the working directory has been set to this location

+### Code Steps

 ##Variables